Skip to content

 (...)

-Here is a non working example (here because source interface not given, and it uses the other one):
+Here is a non-working example (the source interface is not given, so iperf binds to the other one):

 [root@VM2]~# iperf -s -u -B 239.1.1.1 -i 1